 Dr Charmaine G Ramos is Post-doctoral Researcher at the ISS, working with Dr Andrew Fischer in the ERC-funded AIDSOCPRO project, which explores the political economy of international development assistance directed towards social expenditures.

-Prior to joining the ISS, she taught courses in development theory, history, and practice at the London School of Economics and Political Science (LSE), the School of Oriental and African Studies (SOAS), and the University of Bath.
+Prior to joining the ISS, she taught courses in development theory, history, and practice at the London School of Economics and Political Science (LSE), the School of Oriental and African Studies (SOAS), and the University of Bath and the Leiden University College.
 At the LSE, she was also a Research Associate at the Crisis States Research Centre, where she examined the political economy of state-building and resource mobilisation in fragile and failed states.
 She has more than 15 years of experience as a development practitioner in non-government organisations and multilateral agencies working in the Philippines and Southeast Asia, where she conducted applied policy research on issues related to agricultural trade, food security, public finance, and decentralization.

 Dr Ramos holds a BSc and MA in Economics from the University of the Philippines, and an MSc in Development Management and PhD in Development Studies from the LSE.